Nizoral Shampoo and Hair Loss: An In-Depth Guide

 But ask a member of the hair loss community what shampoo he uses, and there’s a good chance it will be Nizoral shampoo or a generic version.
 Curiously, Nizoral is sold for the treatment of dandruff, not hair loss.

 What is the evidence for Nizoral against hair loss?
-Why has it become so popular, and do the data support its popularity?
+Why has it become so popular, and does the data support its popularity?
 Read on to find out.

 What is Nizoral Shampoo?